lmuntaner/literal_max_char_checker/readme.md

 # Script to check length of literals

-This script is to compare the length of literals against a max set manually.
+Run this script is to compare the length of literals against a maximum set manually in a separate file

 ## Getting started